nogibjj/706_Project4_YL/README.md

 Website: https://movierec-app.azurewebsites.net

-I designed a home page and an about page for the app:
+I designed a home page, an about page, and a API test page for the app:

 ![Alt text](images/home_page.png)